velizarn/m101p_final/q7/README.md

 This command will install mondodb driver for nodejs  and optional modules _i18n-2_ and _sprintf_.

+4) Make sure you have a mongod running version 3.2.x of MongoDB

-4) Finally you can run app.js script
+5) Finally you can run app.js script

 ~~~
 > node C:/path-to-file/app.js